 ADMINISTRATION STAFF

 Program Coordinator

 Christopoulou Anastasia,

 tel.
 210 727 7683, e-mail: anchris@phil.uoa.gr mobile/viber/WhatsApp +30 6974941436, School of Philosophy, 3rd Floor

 Program Secretary

 Marinou Dionysia,

 tel.
 210 727 7422, e-mail: dinmarinou@uoa.gr, School of Philosophy, 7th Floor, Room 718

 Student Administrators

-Tomara Katerina (Kate),
+Tomara Katerina (Kate).

 tel.
-210 727 7769, e-mail: atomara@uoa.gr, School of Philosophy, 7th Floor, Room 717

-Tsouloufa Maria (Mary),

-tel.
-210 727 7469, e-mail: mtsouloufa@uoa.gr, School of Philosophy, 7th Floor, Room 717
+210 727 7769, e-mail: atomara@uoa.gr, School of Philosophy, 7th Floor, Room 717 Tsouloufa Maria (Mary), tel.
+210 727 7469, e-mail: mtsouloufa@uoa.gr, School of Philosophy, 7th Floor, Room 717 Contact University Campus 157 84, Zografou (7th floor), Athens Email: info@baag.uoa.gr

 ACCESS TO THE SCHOOL OF PHILOSOPHY The School of Philosophy is located on the University Campus, at the Zografou borough. https://maps.uoa.gr/en/ The Main School Building, the Library and the Modern Greek Language Teaching Centre are within walking distance to each other.
-There are 3 available entrances to the campus:

-- > the western entrance, the main entrance at Olof Palme Street - the eastern entrance, at the cemetery of Zografou and very close to the School of Philosophy - the southern entrance, from the borough of Kessariani Transport to and from the University campus is frequent and the area is served by several public transport busses.
-Specifically:

-• Route 220: Acadimia (city centre) - Ano Ilisia
+There are 3 available entrances to the campus: - > the western entrance, the main entrance at Olof Palme Street - the eastern entrance, at the cemetery of Zografou and very close to the School of Philosophy - the southern entrance, from the borough of Kessariani Transport to and from the University campus is frequent and the area is served by several public transport busses.
+Specifically: • Route 220: Acadimia (city centre) - Ano Ilisia